aviadra/Cloud-profiler/README.md

 `exclude_regions` - This is a list of regions to be skipped from lookup.
 One might want to populate this list if there are regions that are not used regularly, as skipping them shortens the amount of time the script runs.

-`profiles` - This is an array of hashes that represent AWS profiles.
+`profiles` - This is an array of hashes that represents AWS profiles.
 The structure is: a hyphen to separate the hashes in the array.
 Each hash has the following keys: "name", "aws_access_key_id and "aws_secret_access_key".
 See the example in the "repo settings file".
+Note: The example is deliberately commented out, so that if you don't configure it the script will not encounter errors).

 ## DO
-`profiles` - This is an array of hashes that represent DO profiles.
+`profiles` - This is an array of hashes that represents DO profiles.
 The structure is: a hyphen to separate the hashes in the array.
 Each hash has the following keys: "name" and "token".
 See the example in the "repo settings file".
+Note: The example is deliberately commented out, so that if you don't configure it the script will not encounter errors).

 # Cloud side setup
 In general there really isn't anything you "need" to do on the clouds side.
 With that said, there are Things you can/should set on the cloud side to make the setup more specific.